Laurier Connect App

 Design Goals

-After conducting our user research, it gave our team a better understanding of what our users want and desire for our application.
-In order for our application to solve the problem at hand, our solution must help users:
+After conducting our user research, it gave our team a better understanding of what our users desire for our app.
+Our solution must help our users:

-• Interact with users through the app during midterm and exam season to distress
+Interact with users through the app during midterm and exam season to minimize stress

 Envisioning Users Needs